uviclibraries/nvivo/activities-windows.md

 # ACTIVITY: Youth Climate March News Analysis

-need some more images?
+need some more images:
-gifs needed:
+create project screen
+nvivo workspace overview
+3b text selection still
+4 word frequency query menu still
-5g text search query
+5 text search query menu still
-6e matrix coding query
-7a visualizing query results
+6 matrix menu still

 1. ***Creating a project and navigating the workspace***
     - Open NVivo and select **Blank Project**
     - In the **New Project** dialogue box that opens, enter a title for your project "2019 Youth Climate March News Analysis"
     - Next to the **File** name field, select where to save your project file with **Browse**
     - Check the box next to **Write user actions to project event log** (this will keep track of your methodology and retrace your steps later on).
-Click **Okay** when finished<br>
+Click **OK** when finished<br>
     **There are 4 key areas of the NVivo workspace:**
         - Top Ribbon - all of the commands and options in NVivo are found here
         - Navigation Pane - where you view and organize your files